TinkerHub-MASC/Elementary/README.md

 1 edit file directly on github

- * In your repository, browse to the file Noobie-Tech
+ * In your repository, browse to the file My-Name-is-Techie
  * In the upper right corner of the file view, click pencil icon

    ![1](https://docs.github.com/assets/images/help/repository/edit-file-edit-button.png)